WHAT’S MORE NOURISHING THAN A GRAIN? A SPROUTED GRAIN.

 We are launching the UK’s first range of sprouted flours and sprouted gluten-free porridge oats.

-Offering a more easily digestible and nutritious alternative to every day (unsprouted) flours and oats, we will be the first British brand to hit the shelves with four sprouted and Organic foods – Whole Spelt Flour, Whole Buckwheat and Whole Wheat Flour and gluten-free porridge oats.
+Offering a more easily digestible and nutritious alternative to every day (unsprouted) flours and oats, we will be the first British brand to hit the shelves with three sprouted and Organic foods – Whole Spelt Flour, Whole Buckwheat and gluten-free porridge oats.

 WHAT’S ALL THIS A-SPROUT?